-Whether shopping your closet or scrolling through options from new spring ‘18 collections, choosing shoes for the Coachella Music & Arts Festival in Indio, Calif. — which starts this weekend and runs through next — is one of the most important sartorial decisions for any and every attendee.
+Whether shopping your closet or scrolling through options from new spring ‘18 collections, choosing shoes for the Coachella Music & Arts Festival in Indio, Calif. — which runs April 12-21 this year — is one of the most important sartorial decisions for any and every attendee.
 Shoes can make or break the experience, either providing much-needed endurance and comfort for dry hot days and cold desert nights or adding painful blisters and soggy toes to the lineup.

 Use these seven rules below as a guideline to choosing the right footwear for Coachella — and all of the upcoming festivals this spring and summer.

 Sandals might channel your inner bohemian, but in reality, they equal dusty (or muddy) feet and a high likelihood of stepped-on toes.
 In covering the entire foot and ankle, boots provide the best protection from both crowds and Mother Nature.
 Choose a pair that’s not too precious, like a lace-up combat style or an on-trend Western ankle bootie.
 Keep the heel super-low and add an extra insole for additional comfort.